gerardofb/Challenge_WebApi/README.md

 # Challenge_TL
-## This repository is the final result of a challenge for a position as Tech Lead in .NET Tecnology for a software engineering company.
+## This repository is the final result of a challenge for a position as Tech Lead in .NET Technology for a software engineering company.

 > N5 company requests a Web API for registering user permissions, to carry out this task it is necessary to comply with the following steps:
 - [x] Create tables to manage employees , permission and permission types.